 Roles and Responsibilities of the CBER Ombudsman

-The function of the CBER Ombudsman parallels that of the FDA Ombudsman, but provides an avenue for interested parties for getting complaints involving CBER programs resolved at a level closer to the source.
-The CBER Ombudsman reports directly to the Center Director.
+The function of the CBER Ombudsman at the Center level is similar to that of the FDA Ombudsman Agency level, but using the CBER Ombudsman provides an avenue for interested parties to get complaints involving CBER programs resolved at a level closer to the source.

-The Food and Drug Administration is committed to resolving differences between sponsors and FDA reviewing divisions with respect to safety and efficacy requirements for drug, device, and biological products as quickly and amicably as possible through the cooperative exchange of information and views.
+The FDA is committed to resolving differences between sponsors and FDA reviewing divisions with respect to requirements related to review of a submission for drug, device, and biological products as quickly and amicably as possible through the cooperative exchange of information and views.

 When to Contact the CBER Ombudsman Staff: